-To be eligible for the free flight lesson, scholars must have taken a Young Eagles flight, completed the first three volumes of the Sporty's course, and be at least 13 years of age.
-Once the first three volumes are completed, EAA will mail the scholar a form for their parents to sign and return.
-Once EAA receives the completed form, EAA emails the flight lesson voucher with instructions on how to redeem it.
+To be eligible for the free flight lesson voucher, students must have taken a Young Eagles flight, enrolled in EAA student membership, completed the first three volumes of the Sporty's Learn to Fly Course, and be at least 13 years of age.
+After completing the first three volumes, EAA will mail the student a waiver to be signed by their parents and returned to EAA.
+Once the waiver is received by EAA, the flight lesson voucher, and instructions for redeeming it, will be emailed to the student.